briannho/Tempus-Bioinformatics-Challenge/README.md

 ### Output TSV file
 The TSV file contains the following annotations for each variant:
-- reference allele i.e. AT
+- reference allele e.g. AT
-- alternate allele(s) i.e. ATA
+- alternate allele(s) e.g. ATA
-- variant type i.e. deletion
+- variant type e.g. deletion
-- effect i.e. missense
+- effect e.g. missense
 - total read depth of all samples
 - number of reads supporting variants
 - percentage of reads supporting the variant